13 Mobile App Marketing Strategies To Maximize Downloads

 1. Choose An App Icon That Is Well-designed

-Visual signals influence consumer behaviour.
+Visual signals influence consumer behavior.
 That means your app icon shouldn’t be a last-minute addition.
 Since your app’s icon is the first thing a potential user sees when they visit an app store, make sure it’s visually pleasing.

 The symbol you select should be easily identifiable and appealing to the eye.
 It should be a consistent representation of both your brand and the app’s work.
 To put it another way, your icon should give users a clear picture of what they’ll get once they download and open your app.